One way to increase your website traffic without having to write brand new content is to improve old blog posts you published a while ago.

 But SEO can be confusing and, although the basics are the same everywhere, when you dig a little bit deeper you end up finding conflicting advice.

 Also, doing SEO right is something very time consuming and it could also be expensive, cos you're going to need to get some paid tools.

 And that's why I'm going to give you a list of easy tips to help you improve your historical posts even if you don't understand SEO.

 Do you have to create a brand new blog post?

-No, to improve old blog posts you don't start from scratch, you edit the current content.
+No, to improve old content you don't start from scratch, you edit what you already have.
 If you started from scratch, you'd lose any comments you may already have in the blog post and you'll miss out on traffic too.

 But once you've optimised an old blog post, all you need to do is republish it.
 That is, change the publication date.